Robert Bingaman: Exhibitions

-In 2014, selections from "Night Pools", an ongoing series of paintings, were shown in his first one-person museum show at the Nerman Museum of Contemporary Art in Overland Park, Kansas.
-More recently, he expanded upon the pool motif with large-scale paintings for "Until It's All You See", a solo exhibition at Studios Inc, as part of a three-year residency program in Kansas City.
-In September 2016, he debuted a new body of work, "Memorial", at Haw Contemporary, in Kansas City, Missouri.
-His work has been shown in various group exhibitions across the United States.
+In 2014, selections from "Night Pools" were shown in his first one-person museum show at the Nerman Museum of Contemporary Art in Overland Park, Kansas.
+He expanded upon the pool motif with large-scale paintings for "Until It's All You See", a solo exhibition at Studios Inc, as part of a three-year residency program in Kansas City.